Zudest/KingdomDuels/content/restricted-list.md

 ### 1️⃣ Limited 1

-> *You can include up to 1 card from this list in your decks.*
+> *You can include up to 1 card from this list in your deck.*

 <div style="display: flex; justify-content: left; gap: 5px;">
 {{< imagetext src="https://zudest.github.io/KingdomDuelsDeckbuilder/cards/SOE/22.jpg" alt="" width="170" >}}